 Share the Fun

 This farm is for you.
 We work hard because we believe in serving our community, and we love meeting our members and their families and friends.
-If you want to get involved here are a few ways to do it: volunteer days, seasonal work parties, open days, tours, vocational courses, become a trainee grower.
+If you want to get involved here are a few ways to do it: volunteer days, seasonal work parties, open days, tours, vocational courses, becoming a trainee grower.
 We keep in touch via our e-newsletter, facebook, twitter and blogs, so sign up, like us, follow us and find us on the net.

 Share the Farm